feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> You might enjoy singing "Ayoune" by Cheb Khaled when running under the rain,
+#> If you are Algerian, you might enjoy singing "Ya Rayah" by Rachid Taha when
-#> and "Oud El Dahab" by Khaled or a traditional Algerian song for a flower.
+#> running in the rain and "Aïcha" by Khaled when thinking of a flower.
 ```

 You can also access the history of the `broadcasting` using the